Ian MacIntyre: Administrative career

 MacIntyre became the 26th President of the Scottish Rugby Union.
 He served the 1899–1900 term in office.

 Law career

 He was educated at the University of Edinburgh, where he obtained an M. A. and LLB.
 He was admitted as a Writer to the Signet in 1893.

 Macintyre's legal practice was concerned with financial and commercial undertakings.

 Political career

 He was a member of Edinburgh Town Council from 1918 to 1920.

 He first contested the Edinburgh West seat in 1923, but was beaten by the Liberal incumbent Vivian Phillips by 2,232 votes.
 He gained the seat in 1924, pushing Phillipps into third place, and finishing just over one thousand votes ahead of the second-placed Labour candidate.
 He did not stand again in 1929, when Labour gained the seat.

 Family

 MacIntyre married in 1896 Ida van der Gucht.
-They children, including two sons and four daughters:
+Their children, including two sons and four daughters, were: